Al Marmoom Desert Conservation Reserve: Leisure activities

 The Reserve currently has a number of animal and bird observation platforms, star and sunset observation decks and an 84 km cycling track, one of the world's largest.
 Barbecue and camping is also permitted to tourists and residents of the country.There is an ongoing development program for the reserve, including bird breeding programs as well as the development of an outdoor theatre and other facilities intended to be powered by a 5,000 megawatt solar power plant.
 Al Marmoom is served by one of Dubai's distinctive 'Last Exit' food truck parks.
 The extensive lakeland in the reserve includes Love Lake, in the shape of two intertwined hearts.

 Star gazing events are often held at Al Marmoom by Dubai Astronomy Group as the area has little to no light pollution.
 Some 20 sporting and social events have taken place in the Reserve since its launch, including a junior fun day organized Pink Caravan, the UAE-based breast cancer awareness initiative.

 The Bab Al Shams Desert Resort & Spa in Mugatrah is situated close to the Reserve.

+In February 2026, the Al Layan Oasis was announced as an eco-tourism development within the reserve.